kadena-io/chainweb-mining-client/README.md

 One can point more than a single ASIC miner to the same chainweb-mining-client stratum server.
-All connected clients work together and all mining rewards are credited to the same account, that is configured in the Chainweb node.
+All connected clients work together and all mining rewards are credited to the same account, that is configured in chainweb node.

 By default the stratum server sets the difficulty of the work that is sent to the mining clients to the actual difficulty of the block of the most recent